Govia Thameslink Railway: Rolling stock

 In order to replace the trains and to operate the expanded Thameslink network, a fleet of 115 eight- and twelve-car trains had been procured during the franchise term of First Capital Connect.
 These entered service between 2016 and 2019.

 As a consequence of the delayed procurement of the Class 700 trains, 29 trains had also been ordered for the Thameslink route to release the Class 319 trains to newly electrified routes.
 Deliveries were completed during 2014 and the trains entered service later that year.
 It was originally planned that once the Class 700s began entering service, the Class 387s would be transferred to Great Western Railway for use on routes in the Thames Valley.
 However, a change of plans saw GWR order an entirely new fleet of Class 387s, so the Thameslink units were instead cascaded to the Great Northern route following delivery of the Class 700s.

 In addition to these, GTR ordered 25 new six-car trains to replace 40-year-old units, which were being run on the Great Northern suburban services out of Moorgate.
 During December 2015, Siemens was selected to provide these as a follow-on to the Class 700 order.
 They were designated as the in June 2016, and were first introduced in September 2018.

 In September 2022, 3 Class 171 trains were transferred to East Midlands Railway with the remaining trains reconfigured into 2 and 3 car formations.

 In April 2023, GTR issued a tender for between 21 and 30 new trains to provide additional capacity for their Great Northern route.
 In March 2024, it was announced that Great Northern would lease all 30 Class 379s previously used by Greater Anglia.
-As of November 2024, the trains have been accepted for service and are expected to enter service in 2025.
+The trains were accepted for service in November 2024 and entered service on 10 February 2025.

 In May 2023 the Southern Class 313 units were withdrawn from service.

 In November 2024, Southeastern announced that 13 Class 377 units would be transferred from Southern.
 The first two units will transfer before the December 2024 timetable change with the remaining units expected to transfer before December 2025.

 Govia Thameslink Railway issued a tender in April 2023 for between 21 and 30 four-coach 100 mph trains, with an estimated value of £48.6 million.
 On 12 March 2024 it was announced that Great Northern would lease the full 30-unit fleet of Class 379 units.
 The units entered service on 10 February 2025.